Jaguars stun Cowboys while Brady blows big lead

 "The rules are designed to make that difficult, whether that's the draft or the salary cap.
 So, it's a real testament to the job that general manager Brett Veach and coach Andy Reid have done over the last several years."

-While the Chiefs escaped, the Dallas Cowboys could not as they blew a 17-point lead to lose 40-34 thanks to Rayshawn Jenkins scoring an interception return touchdown for the Jacksonville Jaguars in overtime.
+While the Chiefs escaped, the Cowboys could not as they blew a 17-point lead to lose 40-34 thanks to Rayshawn Jenkins scoring an interception return touchdown for the Jaguars in overtime.

-Jenkins took Dak Prescott's tipped pass 52 yards to seal a big upset victory for the Jags who helped by four Trevor Lawrence TD passes moved to 6-8 to keep them in touch in the AFC South after the Tennessee Titans lost against the Los Angeles Chargers.
+Jenkins took Dak Prescott's tipped pass 52 yards to seal a big upset victory for the Jags who, helped by four Trevor Lawrence TD passes, moved to a 6-8 record that keeps them in touch in the AFC South after the Tennessee Titans lost against the Los Angeles Chargers.

 "I was running for dear life," Jenkins said.
 "My hamstrings about to pull and everything."